 Believing in science—and scientists

 Because the average person isn’t scientifically literate, they tend to equate scientists who keep changing their minds with flip-flopping politicians.
 That is, they don’t trust the person who says one thing today and then contradicts it tomorrow.
 That’s fair enough when we’re talking about unchanging principles.
 But when the facts on the ground are changing, what we think and say about them should also change.
-You wouldn’t trust a meteorologist who gave the same weather forecast day after day.
+You wouldn’t trust a meteorologist who gave the same weather forecast day after day—unless you lived in San Diego.
 So why should you expect the CDC’s guidelines to stay the same?